nirmata/terraform-modules/NPM-workflow/AKS-NPM-workflow/README.md

-# A Terraform module for deploying N4K, Policy sets and registering AKS clusters in NPM
+# A Terraform module for deploying N4K, Policy sets and registering AKS clusters

-The terraform module deploys N4K, best practice policy set, and pod security policy set and registers the AKS cluster with NPM.
+The terraform module deploys N4K, best practice policy set, and pod security policy set and registers the AKS cluster.

 Note:- Currently this module is supported to:-